doganlab/cbmap/README.md

 plt.title("CBMAP Projection (center_init = 'random')")
 plt.show()
 ```
-Comparing Both Results

-Finally, we compare the PCA-based and random-initialized projections side by side:
+We compare the PCA-based and random-initialized projections side by side:

 ```{python}